anirudhaangiras/Bellabeat-Data_Analysis-Case-Study/README.md

 ## Characters and Products
 **Characters:**
--   Urška Sršen: Bellabeat’s cofounder and Chief Creative Officer
+-   Urška Sršen: Bellabeat’s co-founder and Chief Creative Officer
--   Sando Mur: Mathematician and Bellabeat’s cofounder; key member of the Bellabeat executive team
+-   Sando Mur: Mathematician and Bellabeat’s co-founder; a key member of the Bellabeat executive team
 -   Bellabeat marketing analytics team: A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Bellabeat’s marketing strategy.
+**Products:**
+-   Bellabeat app: The Bellabeat app provides users health data related to their activity, sleep, stress, menstrual cycle, and mindfulness habits.
+This data can help users better understand their habits and make healthy decisions.
+The Bellabeat app connects to their line of smart wellness products.
+-   Leaf: Bellabeat’s classic wellness tracker can be worn as a bracelet, necklace, or clip.
+The Leaf Tracker connects to the Bellabeat app to track activity, sleep, and stress.
+-   Time: This wellness watch combines the timeless look of a classic timepiece with smart technology to track user activity, sleep, and stress.
+The Time watch connects to the Bellabeat app to provide you with insights into your daily wellness.
+-   Spring: This water bottle tracks daily water intake using smart technology to ensure that you are appropriately hydrated throughout the day.
+The Spring bottle connects to the Bellabeat app to track your hydration levels.
+-   Bellabeat membership: Bellabeat also offers a subscription-based membership program for users.
+Membership gives users 24/7 access to fully personalized guidance on nutrition, activity, sleep, health and beauty, and mindfulness-based on their lifestyle and goals.